- Who is eligible for CRISSP?

 Formal offers will be extended in March.
 Notifications will also be sent to those not selected for this year's program.

-Can I pick the research group I will work with and/or the project I will work on?
+- Can I pick the research group I would like to work with?

 We encourage all students to re-apply, if eligible.